aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/index.md

 ### Run a inference

-It's the inference code using a Neuron core on Inferentia:
+This is the code that we will be using to run inference using a Neuron core on Inferentia:

 ```file
 aiml/inferentia/inference.py